mertk0ca/ML-Agents-2D-AI-Racing-Game/README.md

 Summary
 --------------------------------------------

 This project involves an artificial intelligence developed using Unity's ML-Agents library, Python, and PyTorch.
 The goal is to teach an AI model how to drive a car within a Unity environment.
+In this project, Istanbul Park was used as the track.
 This report details the project's requirements, literature review, reinforcement learning algorithm, setup steps, ML-Agents components, different project sections, and results.
 It emphasizes the importance of using libraries like ML-Agents in the field of artificial intelligence.

 Introduction
 --------------------------------------------